icehousesf/exchange-migration/ExchangeMigrationUpdate2016October.md

   * mailboxes created directly on Office 365 are not able to see public folder hierarchy
   * mailboxes migrated from on-prem to the cloud has no issues

-### 3) Cross-Premises Free/Busy Information, mail tips, and out of office features issue
+### 3) Cross-Premises Free/Busy Information, mail tips, and out of office features issue - RESOLVED for Free/Busy

   * on-prem users cannot see Office 365 user's free/busy Information / other features and vice versa
   * *note:* Need to resolve issue #4 first